arjunkhode/JavaScript-interview-preparation/README.md

 `HTTP/1.0` - protocol version
 `HTTP://host:port_no/path` - URI

-All date time in GMT
+All date time is in GMT

 Charset is ASCII